tm3023/Stock-Portfolio-Analysis/README.md

 FDX: 0.92%

 ## Discussion
 This project identifies the concepts and models which can be used to evaluate the performance of a stock portfolio along wih the respective weightings of its stocks, however these ideas can be extended to imporove the accuracy of our results by making extra considerations such as removing outliers in the clustering process or modifiying the dsitribution of stock returns to be log-normal.
 In relation to modern portfolio theory we could also consider further diversifaction by including other asset types such as bonds and commodities.
-Implementing these would follow a similar process of determining a desired optimial weighitng based on expected risk-return profiles.
+Implementing these would follow a similar process of determining a desired optimial weighting based on expected risk-return profiles.
 Since the weighing optimisiation process is primarily based off of concepts relating to modern portfolio theory, there are limitations such as downside risk not being accounted for when selcting a weighting.
-To conter this we could incorporate a method for optimising the weightings based on max-drawdown as opposed to volatility.
+To conter this we could incorporate a method for optimising the weightings based on max-drawdown as opposed to just volatility.